 What are Carer’s Credits?

-- You spend more than 20 hours a week caring,
+- You care for someone more than 20 hours a week.

-- Personal Independence Payment (standard or enhanced daily living component),
+- Personal Independence Payment (PIP) standard or enhanced daily living component.

 - Constant Attendance Allowance.

-If the person you care for does not get any of these benefits, you can still get Carer's Credits if a health or social care professional confirms you provide enough care.
+You can still get Carer Credits if a qualified health or social professional (e.g. AMHP or Social Worker) confirms you are providing enough care.